JeanyDeVries/browser-technologies-2122/README.md

   The other issue is the SVG's.
 The thing that went wrong, which is the width and the height in the css.
 I gave it width:100% and height 100%.
 But that didn't work.
 So I changed it to pixel sizes which did the trick.

 The last issue was with the javascript.
 I added a way that the text changes when you are typing plus that the color changes.
 After some time I found out that arrow functions are not supported.
-So I rechanged my code without arrow functions and that did the trick!
+So I rechanged my code without arrow functions, but sadly still doesn't work.

+I found out that Internet Explorer isn't perfect but the main functionality is still there and I made as many changes as possible.

   ### Safara IOS <a name="IOS">

   ### Firefox <a name="Firefox">

-  ### Internet explorer <a name="IE">

 ## Issues <a name="Issues">
 If you see any issues in my code or spots that need improvements let me know.
 You can file an issue in this repository.
 Thank you!